77-Sunny/PyFight/README.md

 GAMEPLAY:

-    - Your objective is to punch your opponent first
+    - Your objective is to punch your opponent first, but you have to get close because you can't punch that far.
-    - You have a cooldown between each punch
+    - You have a cooldown between each punch.
+You'll shirt will turn white when you can't punch.
-    - You can jump and stand on all the blocks
     - First to 3 wins

-CUSTOM MAPS:

-	- You can make custom maps by creating a file using the format shown in E_MAP.dat
-	- Maps are 800 x 600 with (0, 0) being in the top-left corner
-	- Each block (and sprite in general) is 50 x 50
-	- Available blocks are,

-		- grass
-		- wood
-		- brick